Juice Prepaid Mastercard Cardholder Agreement

 26. Your Liability for Unauthorized Transfers.
 You agree to exercise reasonable control over the information related to your Card Account, including your Card, Access Code(s) and PIN.
 Tell us AT ONCE if you believe your Card, Access Code(s), or PIN has been lost or stolen.
 Also, if your transaction history shows transfers that you did not make, including those made with your Card, Card Number or Account Number, or you believe an electronic transfer has been made without your permission, tell us at once.
 The best way to keep your losses down is by calling the toll-free number on the back of your Card or 855-687-2114.
 You could lose all of the money in your Card Account.
 If you tell us within two business days after you learn of the loss or theft of your Card, you can lose no more than $50.00 if someone used your Card without your permission.
 If you do NOT tell us within two business days after you learn of the loss or theft of your Card, and we can prove that we could have stopped someone from using your Card without your permission if you had told us, you could lose as much as $500.00.
 If you do not tell us within 60 days after the earlier of the date you electronically access your Card Account or the date we sent the FIRST written history on which the error appeared, you may not get back any money you lost after the 60 days if we can prove that we could have stopped someone from taking the money if you had told us in time.
-If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.
+If a good, documented, reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

 Mastercard's Zero Liability Policy.
 Under Mastercard rules, you will not be held responsible for unauthorized transactions if you have used reasonable care in protecting your Card from loss or theft and you have promptly reported to us when you knew that your Card was lost or stolen.
 Zero Liability does not apply to Mastercard payment cards that are used for commercial purposes or anonymous prepaid cards (until such time as the identity of the cardholder has been registered with us).